 Refer to the two other reference handbooks that explain what is involved, what you need to know, how to enrol and how much fun these events are.

 Download a copy of the information handbooks on the website or email the office for an electronic copy.
-There are hard copies available from the registration table on Sunday mornings.

 Guide to Oceans Booklet